mhayashi1120/Gauche-net-twitter/README.md

 	Returns a cursored collection of user objects for users following the specified user.
-At this time, results are ordered with the most recent following first &mdash; however, this ordering is subject to unannounced change and eventual consistency issues.
+At this time, results are ordered with the most recent following first — however, this ordering is subject to unannounced change and eventual consistency issues.
 Results are given in groups of 20 users and multiple "pages" of results can be navigated through using the next_cursor value in subsequent requests.
-See
-	https://dev.twitter.com/docs/misc/cursoring Using cursors to navigate
-	collections for more information.
+See /overview/api/cursoring Using cursors to navigate collections for more information.

 [Function] followers/ids/json (https://api.twitter.com/1.1/followers/ids.json)

 	Returns a cursored collection of user IDs for every user following the specified user.
-At this time, results are ordered with the most recent following first &mdash; however, this ordering is subject to unannounced change and eventual consistency issues.
+At this time, results are ordered with the most recent following first — however, this ordering is subject to unannounced change and eventual consistency issues.
 Results are given in groups of 5,000 user IDs and multiple "pages" of results can be navigated through using the next_cursor value in subsequent requests.
-See https://dev.twitter.com/docs/misc/cursoring Using cursors to navigate
-	collections for more information.
-This method is especially powerful when used in conjunction with
-	https://dev.twitter.com/docs/api/1.1/get/users/lookup GET users/lookup , a
-	method that allows you to convert user IDs into full https://dev.twitter.com/docs/platform-objects/users user objects in bulk.
+See /overview/api/cursoring Using cursors to navigate collections for more information.
+This method is especially powerful when used in conjunction with /rest/reference/get/users/lookup GET users / lookup , a method that allows you to convert user IDs into full /overview/api/users user objects in bulk.

 [Function] friends/list/json (https://api.twitter.com/1.1/friends/list.json)

 	Returns a cursored collection of user objects for every user the specified user is following (otherwise known as their "friends").
-At this time, results are ordered with the most recent following first &mdash; however, this ordering is subject to unannounced change and eventual consistency issues.
+At this time, results are ordered with the most recent following first — however, this ordering is subject to unannounced change and eventual consistency issues.
 	Results are given in groups of 20 users and multiple "pages" of results can be navigated through using the next_cursor value in subsequent requests.
-See https://dev.twitter.com/docs/misc/cursoring Using cursors to
-	navigate collections for more information.
+See /overview/api/cursoring Using cursors to navigate collections for more information.

 [Function] friends/ids/json (https://api.twitter.com/1.1/friends/ids.json)

 	Returns a cursored collection of user IDs for every user the specified user is following (otherwise known as their "friends").
-At this time, results are ordered with the most recent following first &mdash; however, this ordering is subject to unannounced change and eventual consistency issues.
+At this time, results are ordered with the most recent following first — however, this ordering is subject to unannounced change and eventual consistency issues.
 	Results are given in groups of 5,000 user IDs and multiple "pages" of results can be navigated through using the next_cursor value in subsequent requests.
-See https://dev.twitter.com/docs/misc/cursoring Using
-	cursors to navigate collections for more information.
-This method is especially powerful when used in conjunction with https://dev.twitter.com/docs/api/1.1/get/users/lookup GET users/lookup , a
-	method that allows you to convert user IDs into full https://dev.twitter.com/discussions/7827 user objects in bulk.
+See /overview/api/cursoring Using cursors to navigate collections for more information.
+This method is especially powerful when used in conjunction with /rest/reference/get/users/lookup GET users / lookup , a method that allows you to convert user IDs into full /overview/api/users user objects in bulk.